 The Magnolia Chain Ceremony

 The Mag Chain Ceremony is one of the most treasured traditions at MUW.
 Although its exact origin is unclear, some form of the Magnolia Chain Ceremony has been a part of commencement at MUW since 1890.
 The chain was made of daisies in 1894 and was fashioned from other flowers in subsequent years.
 In 1905, it was decided that the state flower was the most appropriate choice for the chain.
 The white magnolia blossoms symbolize the purity of achievement, and the green leaves represent the growing experiences of the graduates over the past four years.
-Tradition holds that graduates who are able to walk away with a magnolia blossom or bud after the ceremony will good fortune and romance.
+Tradition holds that graduates who are able to walk away with a magnolia blossom or bud after the ceremony will have good fortune and romance.

 The different classes at the university compete in a number of fun and energetic activities as part of Sophomore/Junior and Junior/Senior Rivalry.
 These rivalries were part of the new member recruitment process for women interested in the 2-Year Social Clubs, but in more recent years, the tradition has opened up to men as well.